CubeLabsNZ/CubeTime/README.md

    * Customisable hold down time
    * Inspection time
    * Customisable timer update intervals and statistics display precision
+   * Draw scramble
    * Intuitive gestures for quick and easy access to actions
-     * Customisable gestures
-     * Customisable gesture activation distance
+     * Customisable activation threshold

 - Easy to use session support
   * featuring many modes, including:
-    * Standard sessions
+    * Standard session
-    * Alg Trainers
     * Multiphase - for blind and other events
     * Playground sessions that support all scramble types for quick access to scrambling
     * Comp Sim